hlascelles/samudra/pages/ufr1hrx4bpsto-undp-asia.md

 By the end of 2021, the waste management safety training module had been developed and 15 WASH facilities were in progress.

-In collaboration with the private sector, the project goals were to:
+The goals in the formal economy are to:
 * develop a financially sustainable plastic collection model
 * design a supply chain for collected plastic waste
-* collect HDPE and LDPE plastic waste and make it part of the relevant supply chain in formal economy
+* collect HDPE and LDPE plastic waste and make it part of the relevant supply chain

 By the end of 2021, baseline assessment of the plastic collection model was almost complete, but the collection of plastic waste had not yet started.

 To support the HDPE and LDPE plastic waste collection, the goal was to reach 100,000 people with an awareness campaign that would communicate the importance of segregating plastic waste at source and inform about the new plastic collection system and locations of collection hubs.
 By the end of 2021, design of the awareness campaign was in progress.

-**Conclusion:** Evaluation of benefits of the ID card system and the childcare support programme will determine whether similar projects could contribute to the circular economy for plastic waste in other locations.
-The awareness campaign, if successful, could be rolled out in other cities in Bangladesh.
-The implementation of the HDPE and LDPE plastic waste supply chain, from collection to becoming part of new products, will provide valuable lessons that could be used across other waste streams.
+**Conclusion:** If successful, approaches like the ID card system and the childcare support programme could be replicated in other locations to contribute to integrating waste pickers into the formal economy.
+Lessons learnt from developing financially sustainable waste collection models and designing supply chains for waste should be disseminated across other locations and waste streams.

 **SDG 1 "No Poverty":** To improve the lives of waste pickers, the goals of this projects included enrolling them into an ID card system, training them in waste management safety and installing WASH facilities for them.

-**SDG 5 "Gender equality":** One of the goals of the project was to establish a childcare support programme for children of waste pickers.
+**SDG 5 "Gender equality":** One of the goals of the project is to establish a childcare support programme for children of waste pickers.

 **SDG 12 "Responsible consumption and production":** Development of a financially sustainable plastic collection model and design of a supply chain for collected plastic waste are supposed to contribute to responsible production, while the awareness campaign fosters responsible consumption.